Search

 Anxiety: A Patient’s Perspective

-A LIFELONG anxiety sufferer, our featured patient in this issue explains how extreme introversion and anxiety often go hand-in-hand.
+A lifelong anxiety sufferer, our featured patient in this issue explains how extreme introversion and anxiety often go hand-in-hand.

 A LIFELONG anxiety sufferer, our featured patient in this issue explains how extreme introversion and anxiety often go hand-in-hand.
 During our interview, this individual admitted that the prospect of sharing his name and photo in print and online made him very uncomfortable — “like being asked to walk around naked in public.”
 Out of respect for his wishes, we’ve agreed to keep his identity anonymous.